The importance of company core values

 On the other hand, when core values are weak, confusing or missing from a company completely, employees and managers alike are left in the dark.
 They aren’t sure what’s expected of them and often do things that damage the company.
 This also poses a challenge for HR as they don’t have guidelines on how to hire superstars and are at risk of putting together a team that will fight each other over every decision.

-Given the impact of company values on the day-to-day viability of your business, the importance of corporate core values emerges as a tool for fine-tuning the direction in which your business is going.
+Given the importance of company core values for the day-to-day viability of your business, the importance of company core values emerges as a tool for fine-tuning the direction in which your business is going.
 By taking care to establish transparent core values that genuinely reflect their team and product, businesses are able to resonate with consumers and staff alike.

 All around us are examples of executives who have done their due diligence in developing solid company core values and incorporating them into their day-to-day operations.
 These are the companies that stood the test of time, established customer loyalty and have turned their employees into raving fans who can’t stop talking about their employer.

-These entrepreneurs know their company’s core values have to reflect their company’s vision and personality.
-They also understand that powerful company core values demonstrate the relationship between a business’ mission and its product.
-Here are some examples of business owners who have built an empire on company core values.
+These entrepreneurs know their company core values have to reflect their company’s vision and personality.
+They also understand that powerful company values demonstrate the relationship between a business’ mission and its product.
+Here are some examples of business owners who have built an empire on strong values.

-Recognized the vitality of company core values in re-launching their business a number of times.
-Now, due to its diligence, Airbnb is one of the most well-recognized brands in the travel industry.
+- Airbnb co-founders Joe Gebbia and Brian Chesky recognized the vitality of company core values in re-launching their business a number of times.
+Now, due to its diligence, Airbnb is one of the most recognized brands in the travel industry.

-Created a world-class company culture demonstrative of the firm’s core values.
-Shake Shack is now nationally recognized not just for its product, but for its hospitality, too.
+- Shake Shack founder Danny Meyer created a world-class company culture demonstrative of the firm’s core values.
+Shake Shack is now nationally recognized not just for its product, but for its hospitality too.

 1. Standardizing excellence